MicaelJarniac/BuildURL/CONTRIBUTING.md

 That will create a new file, `requirements-current.txt`, with them.

 You can then compare it with the current requirements listed in the other files, and update them as needed.

+## Add yourself as a contributor

+To add yourself as a contributor, follow the [bot usage instructions](https://allcontributors.org/docs/en/bot/usage).